-Data were obtained from the 2017-2021 American Community Survey 5-year estimates (Table S0801).
-This table depicts commuting characteristics of workers 16 years and older at the county, state and nation levels by sex. https://data.census.gov
+Data were obtained from the 2017 to 2021 American Community Survey 5-year estimates (Table S0801).
+This table depicts commuting characteristics of workers 16 years and older at the county, state, and national levels by sex. https://data.census.gov